Fin Folk – Mythical Amphibious Sea People On Orkney And Shetland

 On some occasions, they stole humans and brought them to their hidden island homes, where the abducted individuals were forced to remain for the rest of their lives.

-Except for their daughters who were mermaids, the Fin Folk were fully humanoids, with bodies draped by fishlike-fins, so cunningly made that humans mistook them for ordinary dresses.
+Except for their daughters, who were mermaids, the Fin Folk were entirely humanoids.
+Their bodies were draped by fishlike fins, so cunningly made that humans mistook them for ordinary dresses.

-They spent the long Orkney winters in the beauty of Finfolkaheem, a majestic city of unknown location, but usually said to be at the bottom of the sea.
+They spent the long Orkney winters in the beauty of Finfolkaheem, a majestic city in an unknown location but usually said to be at the bottom of the sea.

 In the summer, however, they returned to Orkney, where they took up residence on their magical island home, Hildaland ('Hidden Land') - one of Orkney's magical vanishing islands.